c3g/freezeman/README.md

  - `sudo make install`: install it in the postgres extension list
  - `sudo make uninstall`: remove it from the postgres extension list

-When updating the extension, you might need to run `drop extension pg_fzy;` and `create extension fzy;` before uninstalling and after installing it.
+When updating the extension, you might need to run `drop extension fzy;` and `create extension fzy;` before uninstalling and after installing it.